top of page

 • J + P = 7

 Unfortunately, the mathematical result “J + P = 7” lacks a reference to “apples”.
 So, also the result of this algebra is insufficient to construct a readable sentence.
-It would require an engineered solution to come to:
+It would require an engineered solution—a specific solution to a specific problem—to come to:

 • Together, John and Peter have 7 apples.”